ichizhov/ExtensibleCommands/Docs/Section4.md

 [[C# code]](../CSharp/ExtensibleCommands/ExtensibleCommands/SimpleCommand.cs) [[Java code]](../Java/ExtensibleCommands/src/main/java/org/extensiblecommands/SimpleCommand.java)
 [[C# unit tests]](../CSharp/ExtensibleCommands/ExtensibleCommandsUnitTests/SimpleCommandTest.cs) [[Java unit tests]](../Java/ExtensibleCommands/src/test/java/org/extensiblecommands/SimpleCommandTest.java)

-To implement an operation with an input and output parameter, one needs to create a SimpleCommandIO<TInput, TOutput> object specifying concrete input and output parameter types, and provide a delegate that performs desired operation with the input data and sets the value of the output parameter.
+To implement an operation with input and output parameters, one needs to create a SimpleCommandIO<TInput, TOutput> object specifying concrete input and output parameter types, and provide a delegate that performs desired operation with the input data and sets the value of the output parameter.
 To execute this command, one needs to set the input parameter, run the command and extract the output:

 ```
 var simpleCommand = new SimpleCommandIO<int, int>(i => i*i, "Simple Command with input/output");